nwr1/SteamBanChecker/README.md

 <img width="937" height="502" alt="ban" src="https://github.com/user-attachments/assets/ce0d0672-1b52-4f56-a643-09cc1f2deefc" />

 Anyone can use this bot's code, just please do not remove the author's information.
-Have any question? add me on discord: k01s, or steam https://steamcommunity.com/id/nwre
+Have any question? add me on discord: k01s, or steam: https://steamcommunity.com/id/nwre